 During this fall weekend, special events are planned for alumni, students, family, and friends of the College.
 Activities include the crowning of the Homecoming King and Queen, a dance, the fall play, Alumni Athletic Hall of Fame induction ceremonies, and a Tent Party.
 Visitors have the opportunity to meet members of the administration and faculty at various events.
 Parents are recognized at athletic events and are encouraged to join their sons and daughters at all social activities and the annual Parents Breakfast.

 Musicals and Plays

-The Wig and Buckle Society presents a variety of plays and musicals in Leedy Theater.
+The Wig and Buckle Theater Company presents a variety of plays and musicals in Leedy Theater in the Mund College Center.
 Auditions are open to all students in good academic standing.